 The most time-consuming step in a typical puma analysis is running the pumaComb function.
-This function, however, operates on a probe set by probe set basis, and therefore it is possible to divide the full set of probe sets into a number of different "chunks", and process each chunk separately on separate machines, hence significantly speeding up the function.
+This function, however, operates on a probe set by probe set basis, and therefore it is possible to divide the full set of probe sets into a number of different "chunks", and process each chunk separately on separate machines, or even on separate cores of a single multi-core machine, hence significantly speeding up the function.

 This parallel processing capability has been built in to the puma package, making use of functionality from the R package snow.
 The snow package itself has been designed to run on the following three underlying technologies: MPI, PVM and socket connections.
-However, the puma package has only been tested using MPI, and this is the recommended technology to use.
+The puma package has only been tested using MPI and socket connections.
+We have found little difference in processing time between these two methods, and currently recommend the use of socket connections as this is easier to set up.
 Parallel processing in puma has also only been tested to date on a Sun GridEngine cluster.
-The steps to set up puma on such an architecture are as follows:
+The steps to set up puma on such an architecture using socket connections and MPI are discussed in the following two sections